 - Bake for 12-15 minutes or until the internal temperature reaches 145°F (63°C).

 Pro Tip: Add a splash of lemon juice or white wine to keep the salmon moist during baking.
+If you’re aiming for a perfectly cooked salmon fillet, ensure you don’t overbake.

 Pan-Frying Salmon Fillet